What is Amazon Route 53?

 Amazon Route 53 makes use of different routing policies to route the traffic prevalent globally.
 Here is the list of the policies,

 Why Amazon Route 53?

-- Easy to register your domain − We can purchase all level of domains like .com, .net, .org, etc. directly from Amazon Route 53.
+- Easy to register your domain − We can purchase all levels of domains like .com, .net, .org, etc. directly from Amazon Route 53.

 - Highly reliable− Amazon Route 53 is built using AWS infrastructure.
-Its distributed nature towards DNS servers help to ensure a consistent ability to Amazon route applications of end users.
+Its distributed nature towards DNS servers helps to ensure a consistent ability to Amazon route applications of end-users.

 - Scalable− Amazon Route 53 is designed in such a way that it automatically handles large volume queries without the user’s interaction.

-- Can be used with other AWS Services− Amazon Route 53 also works with other AWS services.
+- It can be used with other AWS Services− Amazon Route 53 also works with other AWS services.
 It can be used to map domain names to our Amazon EC2 instances, Amazon S3 buckets, Amazon and other AWS resources.

 - Easy to use− Amazon Route 53 is easy to sign-up, easy to configure DNS settings, and provides quick response to DNS queries.

 - Health Check: Amazon Route 53 monitors the health of the application.
 If an outage is detected, then it automatically redirects the users to a healthy resource.